vicenteg/mapr-ansible-roles/README.md

 IMPORTANT!
 ==

-These playbooks now assume the use of internal ec2 hostnames, in a VPC.
-This means the playbooks below should be run from an EC2 host, or over a VPN connection.
+The AWS playbooks now assume the use of internal ec2 hostnames, in a VPC.
+This means the playbooks below should be run from an EC2 host in your VPC, or over a VPN connection.

 mapr-ansible-roles